hpsaturn/ESPNowCam/README.md

 ## Credits

 I want to extend my gratitude to @ElectroZeusTIC and @AcoranTf for testing it on Arduino IDE.
+Also to @UtaAoya for your findings around the M5UnitCam device.

 ---